-Many women--both pregnant and not pregnant--frequently ask the question what does a dilated cervix look like?
+Many women - both pregnant and not pregnant - frequently ask the question what does a dilated cervix look like?
+The information, diagrams, and example cervix dilation pictures will help to make this more clear.

 What Is the Cervix?

+First, what does the cervix look like?
 The cervix is the lower part of the uterus that opens into the vagina; this is called the endocervical canal.
 The cervix is narrow but has a small opening called the os, which allows menstrual blood to flow.
 During pregnancy, the cervix normally remains closed to keep the fetus inside of the uterus until it is time for birth.
-When labor begins, the cervix gradually opens -- or dilates -- and thins -- or effaces -- in order to allow the fetus to exit the uterus.
+When labor begins, the cervix gradually opens - or dilates - and thins - or effaces - in order to allow the fetus to exit the uterus.

 Typical Appearance of the Cervix